King Baudouin Stadium: Cycling

-The UCI Track Cycling World Championships were organized in the Heysel stadium in 1930 and 1935.
+The UCI Track Cycling World Championships were organised in the Heysel stadium in 1930 and 1935.

 The stadium has also been used for road cycling.
 For instance, stage 2 of both the 1949 and the 1960 Tour de France finished in the Heysel stadion.

 Rugby union

 On 25 August 2007, Belgium played Argentina in rugby union as part of Argentina's 2007 Rugby World Cup preparations.
 Argentina defeated Belgium 36–8.

 The stadium was scheduled to witness a rugby union milestone on 19 December 2009, when the Parisian club Stade Français planned to take their Heineken Cup home match against Irish club Ulster to the stadium in a match that had sold more than 30,000 tickets.
 However, heavy snowfall in Brussels on the intended matchday forced the cancellation of what would have been the first Heineken Cup match held in Belgium; the fixture was instead played the following day in Paris.

 The stadium had another shot at hosting a Heineken Cup match in 2012.
 On 20 October 2012, English club Saracens took their Heineken Cup pool match against Racing Métro to Brussels.